LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

     - Because of simplicity, the player has freedom to do anything
         - (not you can only R when on the left side of the screen, etc)
         - Player can use multiple abilites and move at the same time
+- Scoreboard/Leader Board/Top Scores
+    - Saves top 10 scores with 'localStorage'
+    - If your score is in the top 10, you can enter your name for it to be saved
+        - Like old games it stores the first three characters (and shows them in upper case)
+        - Will autofill the last saved name (so you just have to hit enter to re-use it)
 - Keyboard Support
     - W/A/S/D or Arrow Keys to move
         - Note: Arrow Keys might scroll the page not just act as inputs